Pinus yorkshirensis

 Pinus yorkshirensis is an extinct species of pine tree.
-The fossil pine cone came from Hauterivian and Barremian-aged sedimentary rocks located in the Speeton Clay in Yorkshire (hence the species epithet).
+The fossil pine cone came from Hauterivian and Barremian-aged sedimentary rocks located in the Speeton Clay Formation in Yorkshire (hence the species epithet).

 Discovery and naming

-The type specimen of Pinus yorkshirensis was discovered during a field trip at the University of Birmingham.
-It is one of four known fossil pine cones from Europe.
+The type specimen of Pinus yorkshirensis, BiRUG BU4737, was discovered during a field trip with the University of Birmingham to the Speeton Clay Formation.
+It is one of four known fossil pine cones from Europe and it was found within a weathered concretion that had split into seven fragments.
 It was 5 million years older than the previous record holder, Pinus belgica.

 The fossil was destroyed for science so scientists could study the fossil in more detail.
 All that remains are a few microscope slides and a single image.
 They are currently housed at Lapworth Museum of Geology.

+Pinus yorkshirensis was named and described by Ryberg et al. (2012).

+Description

+The preserved cones of P. yorkshirensis are conical in shape.